 Other notable people videoed in, including singer and UCSB-alumnus Jack Johnson, Lt.
 Gov. of Calif.
 Gavin Newsom and actor Jeff Bridges.
 Autographed instruments from the band Maroon 5 were presented in a silent auction at the intermission.

-One speaker, who drew significant applause from the audience was gun prevention activist Bob Weiss, lost his daughter, Veronika, in the Isla Vista shootings of May 2014.
+One speaker drew significant applause from the audience.
+Gun prevention activist Bob Weiss, lost his daughter, Veronika, in the Isla Vista shootings of May 2014.
 He spoke of his daughter and some of the other victims of the tragedy, saying that although “they didn’t know it at the time, [they] were warriors in the battle against gun violence.”

 Weiss called gun violence in the United States an “epidemic” for the frequent nature of gun-related violence.
 “While we’re sitting in this theater tonight, 15 people will be shot to death,” he said.

 Another speaker, Dr. Jason Prystowski, worked as an emergency physician in Goleta and tended to victims of the Isla Vista shooting.
 He presented the audience with a series of questions about guns and mental health.
 “Why are there so many more discount gun stores than there are mental health facilities?” he asked at one point.

 The somber speeches supplemented the mostly lighthearted music, completing a mixed bag of performances for the evening.
 For a grandiose title, the Concert Across America to End Gun Violence lived up to the hype.